phillChoi/CodingTest/README.md

 The user can get the information for a specfic order ID by entering into the address bar `localhost:8000/orders/{id}`.
 An example of this is `localhost:8000/orders/2`.
 If you have forgotten about the details of the orders created, you can open `orders.json` located in the `output` folder of the project.
 It will return the query on the webpage and also in **Terminal**.

 ### Get order based off type and date
 Similarly to the previous GET, type into the address bar the type and date of the order `localhost:8000/{type}/{date}`.
 The date is formatted as `YYYYMMDD`.
-An example of this is `localhost:8000/GalaxyS20`.
+An example of this is `localhost:8000/GalaxyS20/20211019`.
+This will count all orders for the GalaxyS20 on 19-10-2021, list the order id's and each unique customer.
 It will return the query on the webpage and also in **Terminal**.

 ## Technologies
 * Javascript